 Languages: English, French, Arabic

-Areas of Expertise: International relations, International Security Policy, the European Security and Defence Policy, military capabilities development, defence equipment cooperation, research and industry, the Middle East and North Africa, the Middle East Peace Process
+Areas of Expertise: International relations; international security policy; European security and defence policy; military capabilities development; defence equipment cooperation; research and industry; Middle East and North Africa; the Middle East Peace Process

-He previously served as the first chief executive of the European Defence Agency in Brussels.
-High Representative Javier Solana chose Nick in January 2004 to lead the project team charged with developing the concept and blueprint for the agency.
-The European Council approved the team’s proposals in July 2004, an achievement recognised by European Voice in nominating Nick as one of its 50 “Europeans of the Year”.
+Witney previously served as the first chief executive of the European Defence Agency in Brussels.
+High Representative Javier Solana chose him in January 2004 to lead the project team charged with developing the concept and blueprint for the agency.
+The European Council approved the team’s proposals in July 2004, an achievement recognised by European Voice in nominating Witney as one of its 50 “Europeans of the Year”.
 After that, he was appointed to establish and run the agency for its first three years.